Self-hosted runtime control for agent actions

 deployment

-Start with the self-hosted proxy, then add SDK hooks and enterprise rollout support when needed.
+Keep the data plane in your stack, then add framework hooks and enterprise rollout support when needed.

 focus